|KIM, HEE-JOO - UNIV OF HAWAII

-Technical Abstract: South Africa and Mexico, but neither the EU, USA, nor any Asian country have approved zilpaterol for use as a growth promoter in cattle, making development of a screening assay desirable.
-Monoclonal antibodies were generated in mice by immunization with zilpaterol-butyrate-KLH, and the same hapten was coupled with BSA for use as a coating antigen for the ELISA.
-Three clones were selected for further ELISA optimization from thirteen isolated clones after the initial sensitivity and isotyping experiments.
-The optimum pH was near 7.4.
-The highest sensitivity to zilpaterol was found for clone 3H5 and this clone had some interaction with high concentrations of clenbuterol and terbutaline, but no interaction with other N-alkyl [bamethane, (-) isoproterenol, (+) isoproterenol, metaproterenol, or salbutamol,] or N-arylalkyl (fenoterol, isoxsuprine, ractopamine, or salmeterol) b-agonists tested.
-Deleterious effects of high salt concentrations were found, which precluded further development of 3H5.
-Clone 2E10 did not cross-react with any of the structural analogues tested, but its sensitivity to salt and urine concentration changes could cause high variability.
-Clone 7A8 showed good sensitivity and demonstrated smaller changes in IC50 and B0 with increasing sheep urine or cattle urine concentrations compared to clones 2E10 or 3H5, and was selected for further development.
-The IC50 for all the antibodies showed exponential increases with increasing organic solvent concentrations, making it desirable to minimize solvent levels.
-In conclusion, a sensitive, zilpaterol specific monoclonal antibody based ELISA has been developed that can serve as a rapid screening assay.
+Technical Abstract: Zilpaterol is a beta-adrenergic agonist approved for use as a growth promoter in cattle in South Africa and Mexico but not in the EU, USA, or in Asia.
+Here, we report the development of a monoclonal antibody based ELISA for zilpaterol.
+Mice immunized with zilpaterol-butyrate-KLH were utilized for monoclonal antibody generation whereas zilpaterol-butyrate-BSA was used as a coating antigen for ELISA.
+Thirteen clones were isolated and after the initial sensitivity and isotyping experiments, three clones were selected for further ELISA optimization.
+Studies of pH indicated the optimum was near 7.4.
+Clone 3H5 had the highest sensitivity to zilpaterol, and some interaction with clenbuterol and terbutaline at high concentrations, but not other N-alkyl [bamethane, (-) isoproterenol, (+) isoproterenol, metaproterenol, or salbutamol,] or N-arylalkyl (dobutamine, fenoterol, isoxsuprine, ractopamine, or salmeterol) beta-agonists tested.
+However, clone 3H5 was not functional at high salt concentrations which precluded further development for urine matrix.
+Clone 2E10 showed increased sensitivity as salt concentrations were increased, and did not cross-react with any of the structural analogues tested.
+However, its salt and urine sensitivity could cause high variability.
+Clone 7A8 showed good sensitivity and only a modest change when the salt concentrations vary.
+Clone 7A8 also demonstrated smaller changes in IC50 and B0 with increasing sheep urine concentrations in comparison to clones 2E10 or 3H5, and thus was selected for further development.
+The IC50 of the antibodies showed exponential increases when increasing solvent concentrations, making it desirable to keep solvent levels to a minimum.
+In conclusion, a sensitive, specific zilpaterol monoclonal antibody based ELISA has been developed that can serve as a rapid screening assay.